Diman1988/upload-images-converter/README.md

 <h1>Upload Images Converter</h1>

-Crop and convert images from image/\* to webp, jpg, png on client side before upload them to a server.
+<p>Crop and convert images from image/\* to webp, jpg, png on client side before upload them to a server.</p>
-Script crops an image by center with proportion from options resolution and scales it.
+<p>Script crops an image by center with proportion from options resolution and scales it.</p>
-!!Important some browsers don't convert to webp and return png file
+<p>!!Important some browsers don't convert to webp and return png file</p>
 ---
 ## Options